lukeprofits/Monero_Subscriptions_Wallet/README.md

 A Monero wallet that automatically pays subscriptions.

-(This wallet is to be a designed to be a starting point that more experienced developers can build upon and improve.)
+(This wallet is designed to be a starting point that more experienced developers can build upon and improve.)

 # Releasing May 19th